Skip to content

 • You need maximum control over compute performance tuning

-• Your organization has existing Databricks investments and expertise
+• Your organization has existing investments and expertise in that platform

-• Multi-cloud data sharing (across AWS, Azure, GCP) is a hard requirement
+• Multi-cloud data sharing across several public clouds is a hard requirement

 • You need the simplest possible operational model for SQL analytics

-• Data marketplace and governed data sharing are core to your strategy
+• A data marketplace and governed data sharing are core to your strategy

 • Your workload is predominantly SQL-based with modest Spark requirements